PolyUCJC317/IEEE-Software/README.md

-The datasets are formed by two part.
+The datasets are formed by two parts.
 Desktop-BugReport.zip contains 100 desktop apps and Mobile-BugReport.zip contains 100 Android apps.
 You can check each dataset at Github, the link are as following: